-In accordance with Governing Board policy, individual schools that have a gang presence shall, in their safety plans, include school wide dress codes, which prohibit the presence of gang-related apparel at school or school activities.
+In accordance with Governing Board policy, individual schools that have a gang presence may, in their safety plans, include school wide dress codes which prohibit the presence of gang-related apparel at school or school activities.
+School Wide dress codes shall define "gang-related apparel" and shall limit this definition to apparel that reasonably could be determined to threaten the health and safety of the school environment if it were worn or displayed on a school campus.

-Because gang-related symbols are constantly changing, definitions of gang-related apparel shall be reviewed at least once each school year and updated whenever related information is received.
+Because gang-related symbols are constantly changing, definitions of gang-related apparel shall be reviewed at least once each semester and updated whenever related information is received